-The FSPRMs are the capacity margins above a Participant's monthly P50 Peak Load Forecast required to meet the reliability metric of no more than a single event-day of loss of load in ten years across a Binding Season (as calculated per Section 8).
-The total amount of monthly qualifying capacity needed to meet the reliability metric will be simulated in the LOLE Study using probabilistic analysis (see Section 7), taking into account variability in load (see Section 5) and variation in generation (see Section 6) while maintaining Contingency Reserves (see Section 6.10).
+The FSPRMs are the capacity margins above a Participant's monthly P50 Peak Load Forecast requiredrequired to meet the reliability metric of no more than a single eventday of loss of load in ten years during theacross a Binding Seasons (as calculated per Section 8).
+The total amount of monthly qualifying capacity needed to meet the reliability metric will be simulated in the LOLE Study using probabilistic analysis (see Section 7), taking into account variability in load (see Section 5) and uncertainties variation in generation (see Section 6) while maintaining Contingency Reserves (see Section 6.10).